The Powerball winners were recently announced. Here are a few details about the latest jackpot.

 Questions like this are more difficult.
 It brings motivations and desires into the picture.
 I hope people who visit this site are concerned with deeper questions than “Is this sinful?”
 That type of Christianity might be safe and comfortable, but it doesn’t form you into God’s image.

-So, “Can I buy a lottery ticket?”
+So, “Can I buy a lottery ticket or can I play phone bill slots?”
 Sure.
-“Should I buy a lottery ticket?”
+“Should I play or buy a lottery ticket?”
 That’s a very different question.
 I want to explore a few spiritual realities from the recent Powerball frenzy.
 Again, this comes down to conscience.
 But, before you buy, consider these.

 God weaves a common thread through Scripture, “Don’t neglect the poor.
 Don’t take advantage of the underprivileged.”
 God’s heart rests with the marginalized.
 Like a protective father, God warns those with power or money to hear something loud and clear.
 If you take advantage of the poor, you’ll have to answer for it.